-GHG are produced if trees and plants are flooded by the reservoir above the dam.
+GHGs are produced if trees and plants are flooded by the reservoir above the hydroelectric dam.
 As these flooded plants decompose, they generate carbon dioxide and possibly methane.
-Once this decomposition is complete, no more GHG are produced.
+Once this decomposition is complete, no more GHGs are produced.

 On September 25, 2007, Hydro announced that they would build a new HVDC line on the west side of the province.
 This route is an alternative to the shorter route on the east side of Lake Winnipeg.
 Although the east side route would be more direct (and cheaper) it would have cut through an ecologically and culturally sensitive area.
-The new “BiPole III” line should be completed by 2017.
+The new “BiPole III” line was completed in July 2018.